MartianOak/BTC-Microstructure-Volatility-Forecasting/README.md

 # BTC 5-Second Realized Volatility Forecasting
 Hybrid HAR–XGBoost Model + Variance-Swap Style Backtests

-This repository contains the complete analysis, modeling, evaluation, and trading-style backtests for forecasting **5-second realized variance (RV)** on high-frequency crypto limit order book data.
+This repository contains the complete analysis, modeling, evaluation, and trading-style backtests for forecasting **5-second realized variance (RV)** on 1 second BTCUSDT limit order book data over 12 days.

 All outputs were generated in a fully executed Kaggle notebook and included here for convenience.